Welding safety and welding hazards

 Welding helmets with an auto-darkening welding lens ease and speed up the welder’s work throughout the welding process.

-Typically, we breathe 4,000 liters of air during an 8-hour work shift.
+Typically, we breathe in 4,000 liters of air during an 8-hour work shift.
 At the same time, one single welding operator can produce up to 40 grams of airborne fume and particulate per hour.
 This welding fume is composed of gases and small particles and may contain more than 40 different substances that come from the processed material itself, from the filler metals, or from surfaces such as paints and coatings.
-The welding fume, all-in-all, is dangerous to human health, and if unprotected, tiny fume particles can pass deep into the lung structure.
+The welding fume, all-in-all, is dangerous to human health, and if unprotected, tiny fume particles can pass deep into the lungs.

 Furthermore, exposure to airborne contamination and carcinogens for lengthy periods may result in long-term health issues, including cancer and respiratory illnesses.
 Occupational lung diseases are preventable by using proper welding respiratory protection.